Rudolstadt, Germany Guide

 Day Trips

-Approx. 1.5 hours by car or train Weimar, a UNESCO World Heritage site, is a city steeped in German history and culture.
-It was the heart of the Weimar Classicism movement, home to Goethe and Schiller, and later the birthplace of the Bauhaus school of design.
-Explore its historic city center, visit the Goethe National Museum, Schiller's House, and the Bauhaus Museum to immerse yourself in its rich artistic and intellectual heritage.
+Weimar, a city steeped in German history and culture, is a must-see day trip.
+It was the heart of the Weimar Classicism movement, home to literary giants Goethe and Schiller, and the birthplace of the Bauhaus architectural style.
+Explore the Goethe National Museum, Schiller's House, and the Bauhaus Museum to immerse yourself in the city's rich artistic heritage.
+Don't miss the Duchess Anna Amalia Library, a stunning Rococo library with an impressive collection of books.

 Travel Time